daggarwa/ndt_matching/README.md

 ### Instructions to run the code

-Using <ardent> as ros2 distribution and <kinetic> as ros1 distribution on Ubuntu 16.04.Substitute with your respective distributions.
+Using /<ardent> as ros2 distribution and /<kinetic> as ros1 distribution on Ubuntu 16.04.Substitute with your respective distributions.
-Download and extract ndt_matching.zip inside the <workspace>/src/ folder Here the workspace folder is <i>~/ndt_match_ws </i>
+Download and extract ndt_matching.zip inside the <i>/<workspace>/src/</i> folder Here the workspace folder is <i>~/ndt_match_ws </i>

 To build the package :